 SouthWild Pantanal Lodge Activities

 At least 95% of our guests are wildlife fanatics, and more than 60% are serious photographers as well.
 Accordingly, we have a series of activities that cater to those interests.
 Our most popular activities by far are the 2-h-long morning and late afternoon boat rides on the 70-m-wide Pixaim River and the Ocelot Experience in the early evening.
-The photo ops of tame kingfishers and hawks are nothing short of epic.
+The photo ops of astonishingly relaxed in the presence of humans kingfishers and hawks are nothing short of epic.